lynnlangit/learning-hadoop-and-spark/5-Use-Spark/README.md

 # learning-hadoop-and-spark

-Companion Repository to Linked In Learning Courses
+Companion Repository to Linked In Learning Courses.
+See folder `notebooks` for examples.
 - Learning Hadoop
 - Scaling Cloud Spark